DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 manually, can be found in the source/en/images/README.txt file (under the main project directory).

-Also, text that comes from drupal.org pages cannot be tested in the current testing framework, because drupal.org blocks access.
-So, periodically, the following topic pages should be checked for accuracy with respect to changes to drupal.org pages:
+There are also some pages in the User Guide that are difficult to test using this automated test framework, because they involve steps on drupal.org.
+There may be a test added for them later, but for now, these pages should be manually tested periodically, to make sure the text in the User Guide for task steps matches the current drupal.org site:

 - extend-manual-install
 - extend-module-find
 - extend-module-install